 - [17] The primary issues covered in my evidence are: - (a) From a planning point of view, will the SAL overlay result in a reasonable outcome for the Submitter and Wellington City as a whole as it relates to the current MDRZ?; and, - (b) More specifically, will the proposed SAL overlay affect the ability for the submitters land to contribute to the anticipated housing yield that the MDRZ objectives and policies want to achieve? - [18] The proposed district plan changes provisions addressed in the submission documents and covered in this evidence include: - Amendments to the planning maps to: - (a) Retain the proposed Medium Density Residential Zone (MDRZ) areas of the subject land; and, - (b) The removal of the propose Special Amenity Landscape (SAL) overlay from the areas of the subject land proposed as MDRZ, in order that there is an appropriate planning framework for the land.
-Kilmarston's intent to address the s42 matters in appropriate hearing streams; - (c) That part of the subject land be rezoned to Large Lot Residential, so it is capable of reasonable use while still preserving the features of that land. - [19] The policy documents I consider to be of most relevance to these activities are: - Resource Management Act 1991
+Kilmarston's intent to address the s42 matters in appropriate hearing streams; - (c) That part of the subject land be rezoned to Large Lot Residential, so it is capable of reasonable use while still preserving the features of that land.
+Those matters will be addressed by Kilmarston in further hearing streams including the Open Space and Rural Hearings.

+- [19] The policy documents I consider to be of most relevance to these activities are:

+- Resource Management Act 1991

 - NPS on Urban Development 2020; and

 - Regional Policy Statement for the Wellington Region 2013 (RPS).

 - Operative District Plan